SommAid/20EECE3093C-24SS.github.io/_sources/graded_artifacts/course_project/course_project.md

 While you have considerable freedom in choosing the project and type of contribution (subject to certain requirements and recommendations), your selection should be based on your ability to fulfill all the project's requirements.
 Avoid choosing a project or task that may hinder your ability to meet any of these requirements.

-In projects like this, it's common for students to feel worried or stressed as the due date approaches; this often stems from realizing that their project or contribution, although not against the rules, could make it challenging to provide all the necessary evidence to earn full points for the course project.
-To prevent this, it's advisable to initially work in a way that covers all requirements broadly.
-Once you're confident that all requirements are met, you can then focus on more in-depth aspects of the project.

 :::{tip}
 Successfully completing this project can serve as an excellent discussion topic in technical interviews, particularly with top-tier companies.
 Therefore, consider choosing a slightly more ambitious task to enhance your ability to "show off" later.
 Don't focus solely on the task's complexity; some employers may place more importance on factors such as the size of the codebase, the number of active developers, the rigor of the development process, the extent of testing and quality assurance, the use of analysis tools, adherence to the required project design or architecture, among others.
 :::

 ## Requirements